Saltillo Coahuila, Mexico Travel Guide

 Expect robust, savory, and often smoky flavors, frequently from grilling meats over an open flame.
 Chiles have heat and depth.
 Unique sweetness from local fruits.

-Saltillo cuisine has a number of similarities with other Coahuilan cities but possesses its own specialties.
+Saltillo cuisine features several similarities with other Coahuilan cities but has its unique specialties.
 Wheat flour tortillas (tortillas de harina) are more prevalent than corn tortillas here.

 Roasted kid goat, often slow-cooked over coals until tender and flavorful.
-A signature dish of Northern Mexico.
+A hallmark dish of Northern Mexico.

 Find it at specialty 'cabrito' restaurants.